starcraftman/docker_new-awesome/README.md

 # docker_new-awesome

-Just a simple docker image for testing.
+Just a simple docker image for testing another project.
+You probably aren't interested.